The Victorian Web, 1987- present. Why is it unique? Interesting?

 How is it funded?

-Currently self-funded.
-The Victorian Web has never received direct from Brown University, though thanks to the famous physicist, Gerald Guralnik, one of the discoverers of the Higgs Boson, it was first housed on externally funded computers in his High Energy Physics Group.
-Later for a few years in the 1990s Brown’s Scholarly Technology Group under the guidance of Alan Renear housed the site.
-In the later 1990s Landow and Noah Landow, President of Macktez Corp, funded servers that host the site, and they have again done so since 2008.
-From 2000 to 2008, the University Scholars Program at the National University of Singapore, which Landow served as the founding Dean, funded a main server, a mirror site, support staff, and four post doctoral or senior researchers.
-In 2020 victorianweb.org became a 501(3)c non-profit corporation.
+The website is currently self-funded.
+Thanks to the famous physicist, Gerald Guralnik, one of the discoverers of the Higgs Boson, it was first housed at Brown University, on externally funded computers in his High Energy Physics Group.
+Subsequently, for a few years in the 1990s, Brown’s Scholarly Technology Group, under the guidance of Alan Renear, housed the site.
+However, it has never received direct financial support from Brown University.
+In the later 1990s, Landow and Noah Landow, President of Macktez Corp, funded servers that host the site, and they have again done so since 2008.
+From 2000 the University Scholars Program at the National University of Singapore, where Landow served as the founding Dean, funded a main server, a mirror site, support staff, and four post-doctoral or senior researchers.
+Then in 2020 victorianweb.org finally became a 501(3)c non-profit corporation.

 Who are the members of Foundations’s leadership team?